mohamed-afk420/Engineering_4_Notebook/README.md

 ## Crash_avoidance_3

 ### Assignment Description
 This assignment was basically taking the serial monitor and putting it on the little OLED screen.
-We had to put the X, Y, Z values
+We had to put the X, Y, Z values on the OLED and then after tyhat we still had the same code from crash part 2 and we had to make the LED blink when turned 90 degrees.
 ### Evidence

 ### Wiring